-- 20% is shallow to a medium ideal for treating pigmentation and remodelling of the skin.
+- 20% is shallow to a medium ideal for treating pigmentation and refreshing the skin.

 - 25% is slightly stronger than 20%, but even with the 5% difference in TCA strength, we start to see a vast difference in the ability to treat sun damage, pigmentation and melasma

 - TCA peel 40% is a medium-deep peel.
-Traditionally used for remodelling and removal of pigmentation from sun damage.
+They were traditionally used for the removal of pigmentation from sun damage.
 Doctors only perform 40% TCA peels.

 A jessner peel is one of the most versatile peels available.
 First of all, it is beneficial for both acne and sun damage and general skin ageing.
 Also, most people tolerate these peels.
-The jessner peel went out of fashion for a while as laser treatments came into vogue.
-However, it has come fully back into the spotlight as an effective rejuvenation with no real downtime.
+Unfortunately, the jessner peel went out of fashion for a while as laser treatments came into vogue.
+However, it has come fully back into the spotlight as an effective treatment with no actual downtime.